 Surprisingly great chef.
 Favorite dishes involve beef, extreme spicy heat, or both.
 Knows all the words to every AC/DC song.
-Can start a fire of wet wood with one match.
+Can start a fire with wet wood and one match.
 Mad MacGyver skills generally.
-When people start getting thrown off the life raft so the strongest can survive, keep him in your boat.
+When people start getting thrown off the life raft so the strongest can survive, friends will keep him in their boat.

 Can build or fix anything Cindy dreams up.
-Good thing, because the things she dreams up are considerable.
+Good thing, because her big dreams up are considerable.

 Was once a bad boy who made Cindy (a good girl) sweaty wheelie-ing her all over creation on the back of his Yamaha 500TT.
 In his 20's, competed in Gallende Ski Jumping.
 No trophy, but lived.
-Which is saying something.
 In his 40's, ranked 6th and 7th nationally for Enduro racing.
 (In what we liked to call the "old, slow guys" class, but still.)

 When her flowers crowd out his hot pepper plants.
 (Him: Unreasonably proud of his Carolina Reapers and Ghost Peppers.
 Her: That's not food, that's weapons-grade).
 Also not fond of slackers, cheaters, liars, and anyone who doesn't put the tools away.

 On a road trip, refuses to stop.
 Pushes everyone's bladders to the limit.
+Past the limit.
 Once made the whole family forage for sustenance in a truck stop: Slim Jims and stale Cheetos.
 On Christmas.

 Gruff exterior hiding heart of gold.
-Would do anything for anyone, so everyone adores him, just as soon as they figure him out.
+Would do anything for anyone, so everyone adores him, just as soon as they get past his resting (ahem) a-hole face.
 Also: killer work ethic.
 Hardest worker you've ever met.
 Does not stop until it's done.
 Also: loyalty.
 He's not John Wayne in the John Wayne movie.
 He's John Wayne's buddy who rides back and saves John Wayne after John Wayne gets shot.